 From Template to Steel

 There are many ways of transferring a design from a template onto a bar of steel.
 The easiest is simply a pencil, or marker pen but these lines can be rubbed off when cutting and profiling the knife blank.
 Markers blue is also in this category as heat can erase the dye.
 Marker pens can leave thick lines on the steel, so while not a terrible thing, introduces some variance into the design as you can profile to the outside or inside of the line.
-A millimeter here and there can make a big difference.
+A millimetre here and there can make a big difference.

 Arguably the best option is a metal carbide scribe.
 This leaves a thin scratch on the steel (or marking blue) that can’t be erased.
 If you don’t have one, an old sharpened drill bit will usually suffice.